-1. Personal Development

-□ I have, within the previous 12 months, demonstrated continual professional development in relation to SACT handling and administration, (e.g. through attending workshop, local SACT update session, or conference presentations) and use evidence-based practice.

-2. Policies and Standards

-I have read and understood the current local:

-- □ Medicines Policy and related Codes of Practice - Standards for the Safe Use of Oral Anticancer Medicines (where relevant to role) - □ Clinical Chemotherapy Service Operational Policy - Other (organisation specific) please name:

-3. Pre-treatment Consultation - Communication Assessment Skills

-- □ I conduct pre-treatment consultations in a holistic way through application of good communication and information delivery skills (e.g. obtain concerns before delivering information about SACT and check understanding) - □ I ensure patient/carers are aware of key SACT toxicities as listed within regimen consent forms. - □ I reconfirm patient consent to SACT.

-4. Pre-treatment Checks

-- □ I ensure all pre-treatment investigations have been carried out and results are appropriate. - □ I ensure SACT is prescribed according to approved protocols.

-5. Route of Administration

-- □ I am competent to safely deliver SACT via the following route(s) (tick as appropriate) according to UKONs Clinical Competence for the Safe Handling and Administration of Systemic Anti-Cancer Therapy (SACT) Clinical Practice Assessment Criteria

-- ☐ Intravenous (Bolus)

-- Intravenous (Infusion)

-- Intravenous (Ambulatory device)

-- Intramuscular/subcutaneous injection

-- □ Other (please state):

-6. Post Treatment Checks

-- □ I remain competent to dispense supportive medicine (where applicable). - □ I ensure patient and carers can adhere with supportive medication administration requirements and I can provide related patient education (where necessary). - □ I ensure patients and carers are aware of 24-hour acute oncology contact numbers.

-7. Declarations

-- □ I wish my name to remain on the Register of Clinicians accredited to administer SACT as per route(s) selected above - □ I remain competent to administer SACT - □ I remain competent to electronically document on the local e-prescribing system (where applicable). - □ I understand that my name will be removed from the register 12 months after the date of certification unless I apply for re-accreditation. - □ I understand that if my name has been removed from the register, my rights to administer SACT on the local prescribing system (where applicable) may be revoked unless I apply for re-accreditation
+1. Personal Development I have, within the previous 12 months, demonstrated continual professional development in relation to SACT handling and administration, (e.g. through attending workshop, local SACT update session, or conference presentations) and use evidence-based practice.
+2. Policies and Standards I have read and understood the current local: Medicines Policy and related Codes of Practice Standards for the Safe Use of Oral Anticancer Medicines (where relevant to role) Clinical Chemotherapy Service Operational Policy Other (organisation specific) please name: 3.
+Pre-treatment Consultation - Communication Assessment Skills ☐ I conduct pre-treatment consultations in a holistic way through application of good communication and information delivery skills (e.g. obtain concerns before delivering information about SACT and check understanding) ☐ I ensure patient/carers are aware of key SACT toxicities as listed within regimen consent forms. ☐ I reconfirm patient consent to SACT.
+4. Pre-treatment Checks ☐ I ensure all pre-treatment investigations have been carried out and results are appropriate. ☐ I ensure SACT is prescribed according to approved protocols.
+5. Route of Administration I am competent to safely deliver SACT via the following route(s) (tick as appropriate) according to UKONs Clinical Competence for the Safe Handling and Administration of Systemic Anti-Cancer Therapy (SACT) Clinical Practice Assessment Criteria Intravenous (Bolus) Intravenous (Infusion) Intravenous (Ambulatory device) Intramuscular/subcutaneous injection Oral Other (please state): 6.
+Post Treatment Checks ☐ I remain competent to dispense supportive medicine (where applicable). ☐ I ensure patient and carers can adhere with supportive medication administration requirements and I can provide related patient education (where necessary). ☐ I ensure patients and carers are aware of 24-hour acute oncology contact numbers.
+7. Declarations I wish my name to remain on the Register of Clinicians accredited to administer SACT as per route(s) selected above I remain competent to administer SACT I remain competent to electronically document on the local e-prescribing system (where applicable).
+I understand that my name will be removed from the register 12 months after the date of certification unless I apply for re-accreditation.
+I understand that if my name has been removed from the register, my rights to administer SACT on the local prescribing system (where applicable) may be revoked unless I apply for re-accreditation on

 Signed: Date:

 Name:

 Position: (Clinician)

-I have observed handling and administration of SACT and related assessment skills.
-I certify that s/he is safe to administer SACT independently (via the routes indicated above) according to UKONs Clinical Competence for the Safe Handling and Administration of Systemic Anti-Cancer Therapy (SACT) Clinical Practice Assessment Criteria.
+I have observed administer SACT independently (via the routes etence for the Safe Handling and Administration of

 Signed: Date:

+Name:

-Name: Position: (Approved SACT assessor)
+Position: (Approved SACT assessor)

-Your name will be removed from the register at Named Service Provider on DD/MM/YYYY
+Your name will be removed from the register at Named Service Provider